jachallbound/atari800_c/README.md

 # atari800_c
-Simple C projects for the Atari 800.
+Write programs for the Atari 800 in plain C, as opposed to BASIC or assembly.

 ## Requirements
 Suggested requirements for compilation targeting the Atari's 6502 processor and emulation in linux follow.